LUNAR NEW YEAR HOUSTON is a nonprofit project of TexAsia /Houston’s Asian American Festival Association, founded in 1980.

-We launched 2008 Lunar New Year Houston celebrating the Year of the Rat to preserve and protect the artistic and cultural authenticity of our 2,000 year-old New Year heritage for our global region’s international stage.
+We launched Lunar New Year Houston in 2008 celebrating the Year of the Rat to preserve and protect the artistic and cultural authenticity of our 2,000+ year-old New Year heritage for our global region’s international stage.

 By 2007, production costs for Lion & Dragon Dances with Lucky Red Firecrackers grew prohibitive for individual businesses and community organizations.
 Rigorous regulations, fees, permitting, insurance, fire marshals and licensed pyrotechnic contractors put production out of reach for community groups.
 As the city’s first professional pan-Asian arts presenter, the Houston Asian-American Festival Association (HAAFA) committed to save our New Year celebration in all its authentic elements for the benefit of future generations here.
 Read more history in the Lunar New Year Story in Houston.

 The Lunar New Year is the singular shared cultural keystone of our calendars, venerated across Asia over the millennia.
 Embedded at its core endures deeply held spiritual and human enterprise significance.
 Its ritual significance of hope for the future & good fortune runs deep not only in family & faith life, but also in family business.
 Lunar New Year is truly a celebration where culture & commerce connect!